top of page

 Sidewalk robots: What happened in Toronto?
 (2021-Dec)

 This blog has been transferred from its original LinkedIn post of 2021.12.21 to here on 2022.09.27.
-The expression 'sidewalk robot' has been updated to the expression 'public mobile robot' as defined in the ISO Draft standard 4448. https://www.linkedin.com/pulse/sidewalk-robots-what-happened-toronto-urban-robotics-foundation/
+The expression 'sidewalk robot' has been updated to the expression 'public-area mobile robot' as defined in the ISO Draft standard 4448. https://www.linkedin.com/pulse/sidewalk-robots-what-happened-toronto-urban-robotics-foundation/

 On Friday, December 17, 2021, Toronto’s City Council voted to suspend the operation of [any form of] public-area mobile robot (PMR) in public spaces “until the Ontario Ministry of Transportation pilot project [regarding this technology] is implemented and City Council decides whether to opt-in to the proposed pilot project or forgo participation.”